 When I’m not reading the next therapy related book or putting out another episode of the podcast, I am finding ways to create at home!
 Here are a few fun facts about me:

-My latest rotation of hobbies includes riding my bike, yoga, hiking, knitting, decorating, and trying not to kill my newest plant.
+My latest rotation of hobbies includes riding my bike, yoga, hiking, knitting, playing video games, collecting tiny things, and trying not to kill my newest plant.